simonspa/resolution-simulator/README.md

 This software is published under the terms of the GNU Lesser General Public License v3.0 (LGPLv3).
 Please refer to the LICENSE.md file for more information.

-Please cite this software as
+If you use this software for your scientific research, please cite it as

 ```S. Spannagel and H. Jansen, GBL Track Resolution Calculator v2.0, 2016. doi:10.5281/zenodo.48795```